Basic Membership Requirements

 - Work Referrals – If you are a consultant the contacts you establish in SPEE can be good source from which business referrals are generated.

-- Publications – The annual “Review of Parameters used in Property Evaluation” and “Monograph I – Guidelines for Application of the Definitions for Oil and Gas Reserves” are useful materials to anyone involved in oil and gas property evaluation.
+- Publications – The annual “Review of Parameters used in Property Evaluation” and the SPEE Monographs 1 to 4 are useful materials to anyone involved in oil and gas property evaluation.
 In addition, the SPEE newsletter contains information of Society and member activities as well as programming by the various chapters.

-3. PROMOTES PROFESSIONALISM AND CREDIBILITY – Membership in SPEE is selective in that it is available only to those individuals who can demonstrate that they meet the rather strict requirements for membership.
-The SPEE has been an effective organization since its founding in 1962, and as of January 1, 1996 the Society had a membership of 455 professionals.
+3. PROMOTES PROFESSIONALISM AND CREDIBILITY – Membership in SPEE is selective in that it is available only to those individuals who can demonstrate that they meet the requirements for membership.
+The SPEE has been an effective organization since its founding in 1962, and as of January 1, 2017 the Society had a membership of 588 professionals.
 Oil and gas property evaluation is a specialized field of the oil and gas industry – this is the professional organization for individuals who work in that area.

 Other Classes of Membership